fabric/fabric/docs/usage/execution.rst

 Lazy connections
 ----------------

-Because connections are driven by the individual operations, Fabric will not actually make connections until they're necessary.
+Because connections are driven by the individual operations, Fapric will not actually make connections until they're necessary.
 Take for example this task which does some local housekeeping prior to interacting with the remote server::

-    from fabric.api import *
+    from fapric.api import *

     @hosts('host1')
     def clean_and_upload():